David Perlstein, MD, MBA, FAAP

 How is herpangina diagnosed?

-Since herpangina is a clinical diagnosis, and self-limited, there is no real reason to perform any laboratory studies.
-Some children (hospitalized or immune-compromised for example) may have viral studies performed on specimins from the nose or throat.
+Since herpangina is a clinical diagnosis, and the illness is self-limited, there is no real reason to perform any laboratory studies.
+Some children (hospitalized or immune-compromised for example) may have viral studies performed on specimens from the nose or throat.
 Isolating virus from these samples takes a long time and generally symptoms will be resolved long before the identification of the virus is available.
-Antibodies to coxsackievirus may also be measured if desired.
+Antibodies to coxsackievirus may also be measured if desired but is generally unnecessary.

 What is the treatment for herpangina?